 One thing I appreciate is the resilience that I have learnt from my aunt and she kept reminding me that mistakes happen and “yes, I’m not happy about this situation and how things turned out for you, but tufanye bidii.”
 She kept reminding me to think of starting a business and for her, it was sustainable and will allow me to spend more time with my son.

 Keeping this rock-solid advice in mind, I was saving money and to learn how business works and how to relate with customers.
-My aunt used to let me man her business and later I started selling roasted groundnuts next to her.
+My aunt used to let me manage her business and later I started selling roasted groundnuts next to her.
 My life is nothing close to comfortable but my aunt has helped me appreciate the little winnings in life, and my aunt kept pushing me to think bigger; and bigger for me was running a cosmetic business in my mtaa.
 I could imagine ladies walking by my shop and buying lipsticks or a lotion.

 Back to how we miss opportunities, Mama called me for my regular chores that happen once a week.
 This time it was different, when I got as always we exchanged quick hellos with the guard, but this time he told me that Mama has said you wait for her before starting work.